anastasiialaptii/promo-cards/README.md

 # Promo cards

 This project is created for purely studying purpose.\
-It's simple, small and not super tailored.
+It's simple, small and not super tailored 🦈

 ## Available Scripts